jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 Because `--falsy` is not defined, the second value gets computed.

-The final bit, and something that surprised me, when the value of the variable in the first argument is `initial`, the variable declaration gets accepted but it resolves to the fallback value.
+The final bit that surprised me, when the value of the variable in the first argument is `initial` its declaration gets accepted, but resolves to the fallback value.

 ```css
 :root {